trinhc2/Location-Display/README.md

 # Location Display
 The Location Display plugin displays the name of the location you are in upon entering.
+391 current locations!

 ![preview](/media/preview.gif)
 ## Help